Our Genealogical Helper for Lumberton ...

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we first turn to Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These user-friendly websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+These websites either offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - you should note that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Lumberton: